phaserjs/phaser/README.md

 * Point.multiplyAdd - Adds two 2D Points together and multiplies the result by the given scalar.
 * Point.negative - Creates a negative Point.
 * Point.interpolate - Interpolates the two given Points, based on the `f` value (between 0 and 1) and returns a new Point.
-* Your State can now have a pauseUpdate method, which is called constantly when the game is paused.
-* The Input system is now updated even while the game is paused.
 * Color.packPixel packs an rgb component into a single integer.
 * Color.unpackPixel unpacks an integer into a color object.
 * Color.fromRGBA converts an integer in 0xRRGGBBAA format to a color object.